JustinGOSSES/JustinGOSSES/README.md

 🌱 After being on my "to-do" list for years, I have also just started to learn <a href="https://observablehq.com/@justingosses/svg-rectangles">generative art</a> on <a href="https://observablehq.com/">Observable</a>.

+💬 Ask me for side projects ideas.
+I have way too many and love for things to suddenly exist that I think should exist.

 Learn more at [justingossses.com](https://justingosses.com)

 <br />